Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 Buying and Raising Tilapia

-It's easy to look at the rearing of tilapia and think that it's easy money.
-If you buy young fish, they are inexpensive.
-In fact, here in Brazil, they are sometimes free to encourage farmers to raise their own food.
-The larger they are, the more costly.
-We buy fish that are two months old and weigh about 50 grams.
-This ensures they will be unable to swim out of the cages that we use.
-These cost more but have decreased the growing time by two months.
+It's easy to think of tilapia as easy money.
+You can buy young fish for very little money and easily sell them at a profit.
+In fact, here in Brazil, the fish are sometimes free.
+But after being raised, the larger they are, the more costly.
+We buy fish that are two months old and weigh about 50 grams, which ensures they will be unable to swim out of the cages that we use.
+These cost more but have decreased the growth time by two months.

 The chart below will show you just how much food is necessary to feed 1,000 fish.